-Attention pet lovers, bloggers, and website designers!
-Do you want to optimize your website or blog to boost visibility on the Internet, but sometimes get stuck on technical terms along the way?
+Attention pet lovers, bloggers, small pet business owners, and website designers!
+Do you want to optimize your website or blog to boost visibility on the Internet, but sometimes get stuck on SEO terms and other technical terms along the way?
 When Google finds matches for your search, it considers more than 200 factors – many of which pertain to search engine optimization.

 Since Google isn’t able to “see” images on your website, it relies on alt text for a detailed description of what the image is about.
-Remember to include relevant keywords, but avoid keyword stuffing!
+Remember to include relevant keywords, but avoid keyword stuffing (another one of the SEO terms further down this list).
 Here are a few pointers to remember:

 - Description of images should be kept under 16 words

 - Incorporate keywords using natural language

 From a marketer’s insight: Web crawlers aren’t the only source that relies on alt text.
 If pictures aren’t visible to users, whether they’re visually impaired or are using a screen reader, your alt text is presented.
 Including alt text makes your website more accessible.

 With the help of Google Analytics, you can dig into user activity on your website or blog.
 The bounce rate represents the percentage of visitors who bounce off your site without interacting with other site pages.